HyperiumClient/Hyperium/README.md

 Q: I found a bug.
 Where do I report it?

-A: Join the [Discord](https://hyperium.cc/discord) and run `-new` in the commands channel.
-Then explain your issue and a staff member will further contact you!
+A: Join the [Discord](https://hyperium.cc/discord) and explain your issue in as much detail as you can in the `#commands` channel and wait for a staff member to assist you!

 Q: My game keeps crashing!